- Color modes, pixel shapes, and interlacing

 Many editors have access to Adobe Photoshop, but make only basic use of it.
 If you've always wanted to get to grips with this powerful tool, but as I did originally, load it up, look at it, and close down again, this course is for you.
 Photoshop is a peerless application.
 It's so finely developed and so flexible the range of options can be daunting.
 However, if you have particular goals in mind and you understand the basics, you can quickly learn to achieve amazing things.

 This is not a course on how to use Photoshop, because there are excellent alternatives already.
 Instead, it's for those people who understand video and want to incorporate Photoshop into their workflow.
-I'll be referring to the tools and Options.
-Using language and references that make most sense to video editors.
-And looking at the particular features that relate to video editing workloads.
-We'll have a quick overview of the Interface, dive into the Fundamentals of color Spacing, Pixel aspect ratios and Color profiles.

-And then learn about core workflows with Graphic and Video media.
+I'll be referring to the tools and options using language and references that make most sense to video editors, and looking at the particular features that relate to video editing workflows.
+We'll have a quick overview of the interface, dive into the fundamentals of color spacing, pixel aspect ratios, and color profiles, and then learn about core workflows with graphic and video media.

-Including using Photoshop documents in Adobe Premiere Pro, Avid media composer, Grass Valley Edius and Final Cut Pro.
-I hope you'll find these lessons easy to absorb.
-And by the end of the course you find yourself using Photoshop as part of your everyday workflow.
+Including using Photoshop documents in Adobe Premiere Pro, Avid Media Composer, Grass Valley EDIUS, and Final Cut Pro.
+I hope you'll find these lessons easy to absorb, and by the end of the course you find yourself using Photoshop as part of your everyday workflow.